tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 }
 ```

-You can later on subscribe for other events, such as uplinks, using the following command:
+You can later on subscribe for other messages, such as uplinks, using the following command:

 ```bash
 $ docker-compose exec stack ttn-lw-cli app webhook set --application-id app1 --webhook-id wh1 --uplink-message.path "up"